badbabykosh/js-react-redux-yasnippets/README.md

 step 2 - install this pacakge

-The package in this repo can be installed from melpa like so.
+The package in this repo can be installed from melpa like so, open file...

-go .doom.d/packages.el
+ .doom.d/packages.el

 add

 (package! js-react-redux-yasnippets)

-Confirm yasnippets is installed in doomemacs...
+Confirm installation in doomemacs, open M-x...

 SPC+: